kidmirage/Sol-20-Reproduction/README.md

 This work is based on the project matthewmpalen/py8080 with thanks.

-The only Python dependency I know of is PyGame.
+Python dependencies that I know of: PyGame, serial, RPi.GPIO (if Raspberry Pi with keyboard attached), apscheduler (if blinking cursor required).